Examples and features

 Note that in this example we have created our own bisection function.
 In the following examples, we will use an in-built one.

-Example 2: Critical visibility of the 2PR distribution in the classical tripartite-line scenario
+Example 2: The Fritz distribution in the triangle scenario

 [5]: